UofTCoders/studyGroup/lessons/git/lesson.md

 * http://codeasmanuscript.github.io/workshops/lessons/git/cheatsheet/

-Then, fork @mbonsma's repository into your own GitHub account.
+Then, fork @UofTCoders's repository into your own GitHub account.
 Afterwards do these commands:

     cd ~/Desktop